JetBrains/intellij-sdk-docs/topics/tutorials/project_wizard/adding_new_steps.md

 ```

 ## Checking UI Appearance
-After compiling and running the plugin, create a new project using a source-compiled instance of *IntelliJ IDEA*.
+After compiling and running the plugin, create a new project using a source-compiled instance of IntelliJ IDEA.

 ![New Project](empty_project.png)